-Outcomes & results:

-Primary outcomes indicate that BEST with sign was significantly more effective than TAU with respect to NRDLS production standard score but not comprehension.
+Outcomes & Results: Primary outcomes indicate that BEST with sign was significantly more efficacious than TAU with respect to NRDLS production standard score, but not comprehension.
 The advantage for production was maintained at follow-up.
-BEST without sign was significantly more effective than TAU on measures of targeted vocabulary, sentence structure and morphology.

-The results from this quasi-experimental study provide evidence for the efficacy of a usage-based intervention on expressive language outcomes for preschool children with low language.
+BEST without sign was significantly more efficacious than TAU on measures of targeted vocabulary, sentence structure and morphology.
+The results from this quasi-experimental study provide evidence for the efficacy of a usage-based intervention on expressive language outcomes for preschool children with low language abilities.
 There is also evidence to support the inclusion of sign as an active ingredient, and so efforts to train interventionists in its use are worthwhile.

-Patterns of finding across outcomes suggest signing of content and morphology may support the development of abstract linguistic representations and accelerate language learning.
-Given these positive results and the scale of this study, a fully powered randomised controlled trial is warranted.
+Conclusions & Implications: Patterns of findings across outcomes suggest signing of content and morphology may support the development of abstract linguistic representations and accelerate language learning.
+Given these positive results and the scale of this study, a fully powered randomized controlled trial is warranted.